retkowsky/Audio_Analytics_With_AzureML/README.md

 ## Demo: Acoustic Anomaly Detection for Machine Sounds based on Images

 ### Problem
-Is it possible to detect an anomaly (not normal noise) using a machine sound file?
+Is it possible to detect an anomaly (not normal noise) from an equipment or a machine just using a sound file?

 ### Solution
 - We will collect some normal and anomaly sounds files